-Do I Need To Turn My Mattress?
+Do You Need To Turn My Mattress?

 Flipping your mattress is one of those tasks that's easy to forget.
 But regularly flipping or rotating your mattress can actually add years on to its life span.
 By making sure you're sleeping on a different spot every few months it ensures even wear all over which prevents certain spots from sagging.
 But do you have a turnable mattress?
 Find out how often you should turn your mattress, if it needs flipping or rotating and how to do it in our helpful guide.

-How often should I turn my mattress?
+How often should you turn my mattress?

 1. Consider how much it's being used

-Before flipping your mattress it's important to check that it's a turnable mattress.
+Before flipping your mattress, it's important to check that it's a turnable mattress.
 The amount you need to flip a mattress depends on how often you use it.
 For example, a guest mattress will need flipping a lot less frequently than your actual bed.
 And the amount your guest mattress will need turning will depend on how often you have guests stay over.